tsgates/arch-wiki-markdown/wiki/Netgear_Fwg114p_as_Print_Server.md

 ===============================

   ------------------------ ------------------------ ------------------------
-  [Tango-dialog-warning.pn This article or section  [Tango-dialog-warning.pn
+  [Tango-user-trash-full.p This article or section  [Tango-user-trash-full.p
+  ng]                      is being considered for  ng]
+                           deletion.
-  g]                       is out of date.          g]
+                           Reason: Mark out of date
-                           Reason: please use the
-                           first argument of the
-                           template to provide a
-                           brief explanation.
+                           long time ago.
+Useful
+                           information already
+                           covered in CUPS.
                            (Discuss)
   ------------------------ ------------------------ ------------------------